What is Colonoscopy?

-Colonoscopy in Singapore is a procedure performed by gastroenterologists to check for any abnormalities in the lower gastrointestinal tract (colon & rectum) and to treat certain conditions.
+Colonoscopy in Singapore is a procedure performed by gastroenterologists to check for any abnormalities in the lower gastrointestinal tract (colon and rectum) and to treat certain conditions.

-This is a day procedure and takes about 30 minutes to an hour, which means you’ll be able to go home on the same day, shortly after the colonoscopy is completed.
-It involves the insertion of a long, flexible tube with a light and camera at the end through the anus and is guided upwards into the rectum and colon.
-Any masses, tumours, inflammation or bleeding can be visualised easily, and biopsies (tissue samples) are sent for testing if needed.
-A colonoscopy can also be performed to remove small masses such as polyps, which could be precursors to colorectal cancer.
+This is a day procedure, so you will be able to leave the hospital on the same day, as the colonoscopy usually takes around 30 to 60 minutes to complete.
+The procedure entails inserting a long, flexible tube with a light and camera at one end through the anus and guiding it upward into the rectum and colon.
+Any tumours, inflammation or bleeding can be visualised easily, and biopsies (tissue samples) are sent for testing if needed.
+A colonoscopy can also be performed to remove small masses, such as polyps, which could be precursors to colorectal cancer.

 “Colorectal cancer is the most common cancer amongst Singapore males and the second most common among Singapore females.
 However, it is a highly preventable cancer and screening colonoscopy is one such modality that can reduce your risk.
-If you are aged 50 and above (or younger if you have risk factors for colorectal cancer), please remember to ask your Gastroenterologist about colorectal cancer screening even though you may be seeing him/her for another problem,” advises Dr Benjamin Yip.
+If you are 50 or above or younger with colorectal cancer risk factors, make sure to discuss colorectal cancer screening with your gastroenterologist, even if your presenting complaint may have been due to another gastrointestinal condition”, advises Dr Benjamin Yip.

 Who needs a Colonoscopy?